Moffein/HAN-D_OVERCLOCKED_OLD/BETA RELEASE/README.md

 	- Not sure if this actually changes anything.
 - Fixed SkillDefs not having a ScriptableObject name.
 - Reduced size in the Character Select screen.

+- Passive
+	- No longer affects damage.
+	- Now gives +2 armor.

+*Wanted a bigger impact per drone.
+Didn't like how the drone passive could unexpectedly affect the # of hits to kill things.*

+- Base Stats
+	- Base damage increased 12 -> 14
+	- Base armor reduced 12 -> 0

+*These changes have been made to account for the Passive changes.*

 - OVERCLOCK
 	- Meter is now hidden while in Command/Scrapper menus.

 - DRONES
 	- Now gives +50 armor to allies instead of +40% AtkSpd/Move Speed
-	- Removed on-hit sound.
+	- On-hit sound now only plays on the first hit.

 *The DRONE sound ended up being pretty obnoxious.
-The change to AtkSpd/Move Speed ended up throwing off the timing of allies who would suddenly receive it, so DRONES now give armor instead to assist with their healing.*
+The change to AtkSpd/Move Speed was throwing off the input timing of allies since they would usually receive it unexpectedly, so DRONES now give temporary armor instead.*

 0.1.6